walidvb/roesti/README.md

   - a list of _consumers_ associated
   - a list of items provided by the _vendors_

+###Platforms

+_Consumers_ must be able to browse/buy on smartphone, no need for native app, though.

 ### Tech

 Any technology is free to use